Peter Jadoonath - Host Potter

 My artworks for the table refer to traditional porcelain or restaurant whitewares, but with softer forms inspired by the playful and abundant qualities of Mexican earthenware.
 After forming pieces in molds, on the wheel, or both, I finish with gestural animals, stamps, slips, sprigs and multihued glazes.
 To some, my jeweltone glaze colors evoke a healthy garden in bloom or an underwater seascape.
 My colors, textures and strength of my forms set my work apart; my forms are muscular and strong but also fluid.
 I engage both ends of the spectrum, from the dynamic and substantive to the detailed and dreamy—I celebrate tiny surprises in my work.
 My colorful, shapely earthenware looks best holding a freshly prepared meal on the table.

-Visit Doug’s webshop
+Visit Nate’s webshop

-Instagram: @dougpeltzman
+Instagram: @natepidduckpottery

 Joe Singewald, Cold Spring, MN